Skip to content

 This section provides you with a selection of popular server-focused operating systems that can be installed on your server.

 Select the desired operating system by clicking on its name.
-Then click the set boot mode to DVD? toggle so your server can boot from the desired DVD.
+Then, activate the Boot from CD-ROM slider so your server can boot from the desired DVD.
 Type in your SCP login password and click attach DVD.

-Next, you will have to fully power off and power on the server using the Control section.
+Next, you will have to fully power off and power on the server under Control.

 Now, your server will boot from the desired DVD image, and you can install the new operating system.
 This process tends to differ between operating systems.

-Under Upload own ISOs you can upload an .iso image and then select it under Own ISOs and insert it into the server’s DVD drive.
+Under Custom ISO upload, you can upload an .iso image and then select it under Custom ISOs and insert it into the server’s DVD drive.

 5. Rescue System